gabys2006/TilingGlia/README.md

 <img src="https://user-images.githubusercontent.com/57374720/150566445-bb26d3c3-4974-4be6-a4bc-6ca077f941a3.png" width=700>

-**Preprocessing:** Separate z-stacks into 2D arrays representing a single plane for each cell type (corresponding to a single channel for each).
+**Preprocessing:** Export images from confocal microscope as 3-channel z-stacks.
+Trim out-of-focus slices from the ends of the stack.

-**Step 1:** Denose individual channel images.
+**Step 1:** Denoise individual channel images.

 **Step 2:** Threshold 2D arrays to produce binary images.